jhyun3315/newsboard/README.md

 # newsboard

-< Setting > \n
+< Setting >

-OS: window 10 \n
+OS: window 10

-server: local, erlang(language)\n
+server: local, erlang(language)

-library: cowboy, emysql, jsx, ranch\n
+library: cowboy, emysql, jsx, ranch

-\n\n
-You can see recent news by this project.\n
+You can see recent news by this project.
-Also, can comment about news, to other comments and express your emotion like or dislike.\n
+Also, can comment about news, to other comments and express your emotion like or dislike.